 Special events throughout the year also celebrate the area’s rural charm.
 In the summer, annual county fairs such as the Greene County Fair in Waynesburg and the Jacktown Fair in Wind Ridge feature time-honored traditions such as agricultural displays, tractor pulls, carnival rides, and live music.
 And on the third week of September, the Washington & Greene Counties Covered Bridge Festival features historical reenactments, handmade arts and crafts, and live entertainment held at numerous covered bridges.

 Trace the footsteps of the area’s first residents when you hike along the Warrior Trail, a 67-mile trail used for thousands of years by Native Americans for hunting, fur trading, and warfare.
 At the Mason-Dixon Historical Park, experience the Mason-Dixon Line, initially established in the 1760s as a boundary line separating Pennsylvania and Maryland and eventually regarded as the dividing line between slave states to the south and free states to the north during the period before the Civil War.
+Explore local stories and personal histories at the 52-room Greene County Historical Society Museum, located on the 17-acre Greene Hills Poor Farm in Waynesburg, where you’ll also find a restored cabin, agricultural barn, print house, and railroad house.
 In Rices Landing on the south side of the Monongahela River, the W.A.
 Young & Sons Foundry and Machine Shop is one of the best-preserved examples of an early 1900s industrial machine shop, offering a peek into the area’s industrial heritage.
 Meanwhile, the Rain Day Festival taps into local tradition, offering quirky activities such as an umbrella festival, diaper derby, and more.

 Get more ideas of fun things to do in Greene County when you download the visitors guide.